J-DomiNus/J-DomiNus/README.md

-# Junior Fullstack Web Developer 👋
+# Fullstack Web Developer 👋

 <!--
 **J-DomiNus/J-DomiNus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.